brunomaga/brunomaga.github.io/publications.md

 permalink: /publications/
 ---

 A summary of some interesting publications I came accross.
-For personal use.
 Continuously updated.

 <br/>
 # 2023 [Sparks of Artificial General Intelligence: Experiments with an early version of GPT-4, Microsoft](https://arxiv.org/abs/2303.12712)